Eight Forest Lane

 • Soy sauce – This is going to flavour our rice.

 • Eggs – To make our omelette.
-There is a lot going on with this fried rice so I recommend cooking the egg separately first as written in this recipe, that way you get nice pieces of egg in each bite.
+I recommend cooking the egg separately first as written in this recipe, that way you get nice pieces of egg in each bite.

-• Bacon – I like to use good quality streaky bacon for maximum flavour and crispness to add texture to the rice.
-Just be careful of spitting when frying it off!
-You can also substitute ham here as well.
+• Bacon – I like to use good quality bacon for maximum flavour and crispness to add texture to the rice.
+You can also substitute ham here as well which I usually do around Christmas time when dealing with all the leftovers.

 • Vegetables – I use a combination of frozen carrots, corn and peas which you can buy in the freezer section of the supermarket saving prep time.
 But this recipe is pretty forgiving so use whatever vegetables you have.

-Chop up your chicken and bacon.
-Set the bacon aside and add the chicken to a bowl with 2 tablespoons of the soy sauce and the crushed garlic.
+Step 1: Add the chicken to a bowl with 2 tablespoons of the soy sauce, crushed garlic, and mirin.
 Mix together and set aside while you do the next couple of steps.
 This is going to make sure we have really tender, flavourful chicken in this rice.

-Start by making your omelette.
-Whisk together the eggs with a little bit of water and add to a hot frying pan that’s been lightly sprayed with cooking oil (you want the flat bottom to make this easier otherwise we’d just use the wok).
+Step 2: Start by making your omelette.
+Whisk together the eggs with a little bit of water and add to a hot frying pan or wok with a little bit of canola oil.
 Spread the egg out so it evenly covers the base of the pan and reduce the heat.
-Let the omelette cook until the top has set and then gently place an egg flipper under the middle of the omelette and flip over.
-This may take some practise to not break but the good news is that it honestly doesn’t matter if you break the omelette as we’re going to cut it up anyway.
+Let the omelette cook until the top has set and then gently flip over.
+It doesn’t matter if you break the omelette as we’re going to cut it up anyway.
+Transfer to a board, slice into strips, and set aside.

-Now, you can continue to use a large frying pan here, otherwise heat the wok on high with some canola oil.
-Add the chicken that’s been marinating and cook through.
+Step 4: Turn the heat to high and add the chicken that’s been marinating and cook through.
 Add in your frozen vegetables and cook for another minute or two until they are soft.

 The rice will be done when it’s starting to look brown from the soy sauce and the pan (you don’t want any white grains left).